rupertberlin/hackathon05-22-CleanupGotchi/README.md

 An Enviroment -taking care of the planet- teahing game.

-# Wildcode School Hackathon 2022
+# Wildcode School Hackathon May 2022
 Topic: Save the planet

 # DEV infos